cslant/telegram-git-notifier-app/README.md

 ### Get your Chat ID and add it to the .env file

 1. Open a chat with your bot.
 2. Send any message to your bot.
-(This handle needs to get your chat id)
+(This handle needs to get your chat ID)
 3. Go to the following URL: `https://api.telegram.org/bot<YourTelegramBotToken>/getUpdates`
 4. Look for the `"chat":{"id":` field and copy the number after it.
 This is your Chat ID.
 5. Paste the Chat ID in your `.env` file.